ISSUE 03

 KENNY

 There’s so much in there that I didn’t want to interrupt but it made me think of a few things.
-I think to the point of preservation, I think this is a city where things are constantly being built and torn down and LA has this history of constantly standing in for other cities and other places through media and being whatever it needed to be through the history of film in this city that I think that act of preservation is important especially for immigrant, ethnic communities in order to try to preserve a record of existence and way of life in the wash of LA.
+I think to the point of preservation, I think this is a city where things are constantly being built and torn down and LA has this history of constantly standing in for other cities and other places through media and needing to be whatever it needed to be through the history of film in this city that I think that act of preservation is important especially for immigrant, ethnic communities in order to try to preserve a record of existence and way of life in the wash of LA.

 The reason I focus on the uprisings and what happened in ‘92—and I just watched the National Geographic documentary LA 92—is because I feel like there are so many images in that as sort of primary sources like you are talking about that I think are so lost in the media memory of what happened at that time.
 And in going through your work, it made me think about just what is captured in the kind of spiritual memory of documenting a place and a time.